Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

 \textbf{Reduction-and-Estimation Analysis.} To analyze AIL methods, the reduction-and-estimation analysis reduces the imitation gap to the statistical estimation error of the expert's state-action distribution.
 Concretely, we have that

-where equation $(a)$ follows the dual representation of policy value in \eqref{eq:value_dual_representation}, inequality $(b)$ is based on the assumption that $r_h(s, a) \in [0, 1]$, and inequality $(c)$ holds because $\piail$ is the optimal solution to \eqref{eq:ail}, i.e., $\sum_{h=1}^{H}\Vert d^{\piail}_h - \widehat{d^{\piE}_h} \Vert_1 \leq \sum_{h=1}^{H}\Vert d^{\piE}_h - \widehat{d^{\piE}_h} \Vert_1$.
+where equation $(a)$ follows the dual representation of policy value in \eqref{eq:value_dual_representation}, inequality $(b)$ is based on the assumption that $r_h(s, a) \in [0, 1]$, and inequality $(d)$ holds because $\piail$ is the optimal solution to \eqref{eq:ail}, i.e., $\sum_{h=1}^{H}\Vert d^{\piail}_h - \widehat{d^{\piE}_h} \Vert_1 \leq \sum_{h=1}^{H}\Vert d^{\piE}_h - \widehat{d^{\piE}_h} \Vert_1$.
 Then, the estimation error $\sum_{h=1}^{H}\Vert d^{\piE}_h - \widehat{d^{\piE}_h} \Vert_1$ can be further upper bounded via proper concentration inequalities.
 For instance, the $\ell_1$-risk estimation error typically concentrates in a rate $\gO(\sqrt{|\gX|/N})$ \citep{weissman2003inequalities, han2015minimax, kamath2015learning}, where $|\gX|$ is the cardinality of the symbol set $\gX$ (i.e., $|\gX|$ is the estimation dimension) and $N$ is the sample size.
-In the context of imitation learning, we have that $\Vert d^{\piE}_h - \widehat{d^{\piE}_h} \Vert_1 \precsim \sqrt{|\gS|/N}$ for $h \in [H]$, where we consider the assumption that the expert policy is deterministic so that the error bound does not depend on $|\gA|$.
+In the context of imitation learning, we have that $\Vert d^{\piE}_h - \widehat{d^{\piE}_h} \Vert_1 \lesssim \sqrt{|\gS|/N}$ for $h \in [H]$, where we consider the assumption that the expert policy is deterministic so that the error bound does not depend on $|\gA|$.
 Combing the above two steps, one can obtain the imitation gap bound.

-\begin{thm} For any tabular and episodic MDP (including RBAS MDPs), the imitation gap of TV-AIL is $\gO(\min\{H, \\ H \sqrt{|\gS|/N} \})$. \end{thm} This bound matches the counterpart of classical algorithms like FEM and GTAL.
-However, it cannot help explain the empirical observations from RBAS MDPs and locomotion tasks from the MuJoCo benchmark.
-In particular, this bound is only meaningful in the large sample regime $N \succsim |\gS|$; otherwise, the first term $\gO(H)$ in the imitation gap dominates, and it says nothing.
-In particular, one can verify that the imitation gap of TV-AIL is small for RBAS MDPs, even though the estimation error could be very large; refer to the evidence in \cref{tab:reset_cliff_horizon_estimation_error}.
+\begin{thm} For any tabular and episodic MDP, including RBAS MDPs, the imitation gap of TV-AIL is $\gO(\min\{H, H \sqrt{|\gS|/N} \})$. \end{thm} This bound, though comparable to the results of classical algorithms such as FEM and GTAL, does not provide a satisfactory explanation for empirical observations made on RBAS MDPs and MuJoCo locomotion tasks.
+This is because this bound is only meaningful in the large sample regime $N \gtrsim |\gS|$; otherwise, the first term $\gO(H)$ in the imitation gap dominates and this bound becomes trivial.

+Furthermore, empirical evidence, as demonstrated in \cref{tab:reset_cliff_horizon_estimation_error}, indicates that the estimation error can be substantial even when the imitation gap of TV-AIL is small for RBAS MDPs.
+As such, the reduction-and-estimation analysis falls short of closing the gap between theory and practice.